4 ways to go from recruitment analytics to successful hires4 min read

 Using a job description with an accompanying skills profile is a long-established way of specifying the kind of person you’re hoping to recruit.
 The more updated version is the “employee template” – defining your ideal employee in more detail.

-By analyzing the data you hold on past new recruits – specifically, the higher-performing individuals – you can devise a more detailed picture of a desirable new hire.
+By diving int your recruitment analytics and assessing the data you hold on past new recruits – specifically, the higher-performing individuals – you can devise a more detailed picture of a desirable new hire.

 A pre-hire assessment exercise is a common way of whittling down your candidate list.
 It can also potentially provide a great deal of useful information about skills, working preferences, motivation and aspirations, and personal characteristics.